 Visual tasks are unique in that other players can see you performing them, making them a way to guarantee that you are not an impostor.
 Depending on how good your players are as crew and impostor, and whether you have voice communication or not, you may want to adjust these settings.
 I recommend turning visual tasks off if you have voice communication in your playgroup, as the visual tasks can be too easy to abuse otherwise.

-Among Us, kill settings
+Among Us: Kill settings

 The third most important group of settings to consider are the various kill settings in Among Us, as these will impact how your impostors have to play.
 A low kill cooldown will give impostors a lot of freedom to score multiple kills in a round, while long ones can shift their focus to covering their tracks.
-Kill range is also something to consider, as a longer range can make it harder for crew to escape a killer with movement, while a shorter range can make impostors have to be more careful with their positioning.
+Kill range is also something to consider, as a longer range can make it harder for crew to escape a killer with movement, while a shorter range can force impostors to be more careful with their positioning.

 Among Us Streamers generally settle on a cooldown of 22.5 seconds, a number that leaves impostors open to multiple types of gameplay without hamstringing them.
 For this, they also use a short kill distance, something needed for games where the crew has a short vision range.

-Among Us, discussion time and miscellaneous settings
+Among Us: Discussion time and miscellaneous settings

 Discussion and voting time are going to be more influential on games of Among Us where players have to communicate through text instead of voice.
 Discussion time is simply the time where voting is locked, and voting time is the remainder.
 It’s customary to have a short discussion time and a long voting time for ease of use, but you’re free to experiment with different options.